benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Package

-- The package should provide a way to normalize responses of Nest APIs calls.
+- The package SHOULD provide a way to normalize responses of Nest APIs calls.
 - The package MUST provide a way to personalize basic normalization rules on bootstraping.
 - The package MUST provide a basic format for normalized APIs calls responses :
   - ```json